-I am studying physics at Oxford University (entry 2015) and received a Distinction in the first year and a First Class in the second year.
+I am studying physics at Oxford University (entry 2015) and received a Distinction in the first year and a First Class in my BA.
 I started from a small village in Greece and got into university by teaching myself physics and maths because I could not afford otherwise.
 Eventually, I scored high in the PAT (physics aptitude test) and the Oxford interviews.

 Hello physicists, star lords and amazing people alike!
 My name is Luis and I teach anyone from primary up to A level standard Physics!
 I Teach my students to relate to the subjects they are facing, apply connections between physics and the real world to make it more relatable and therefore easier to grasp and learn.
 I want my students to ask questions a lot.